Draper Street (Toronto)

 Construction did not begin immediately after the subdividing of the properties.
 In 1857, an economic depression started, which may have delayed construction.
 The one-and-a-half-storey cottages were built from 1881 to 1889 by developer Jonathan Madell.
 First, seven cottages were built on the east side of the street in 1881, and four cottages on the west side from 1881–l to 1882 that were designed by architect J. A. Fowler.
 In 1886, two houses were built on the corners of Draper Street and Front Street West.
 In 1889, the row cottages of #20–32 were built on the west side of the street.

 In 1997, the residents of Draper Street requested the Board of Heritage Toronto to designate the properties under the Ontario Heritage Act.
 The board voted to designate the properties, and Toronto City Council approved the designation on February 4, 1999 under By-law 026-99.
 Of the original cottages, #19 and #21 had been torn down, #27 had its facade replaced, and #29 had its facade remodelled.
 The two houses on the northwest corner of Front and Draper were torn down to make a commercial building facing on Front.

 The areas to the north and the east of the street are the site of redevelopment.
 The condominium project "The Well" is to be constructed on the industrial lands to the east vacated by The Globe and Mail headquarters.
 It will convert a vacant lot on Draper Street into a parkette connecting to the project lands.
 A 16-storey condominium is proposed for the corner of Wellington Street West and Draper.

+Draper Park

-A narrow park is being built, connecting Draper with a nearby development east of the street.
+A narrow park, Draper Park, opened in 2022 at Draper Street north of Front Street, connecting Draper with a nearby development east of the street.
 The park is just 11 m wide and 15 m long.
-A property developer received permission to redevelop that 7.8 acre property, if the compensated for the higher density, if they purchased nearby properties, and turned them into parkspace.
+A property developer received permission to redevelop that 7.8 acre property, if compensated for the higher density, if they purchased nearby properties, and turned them into park space.
 This short walkway is part of the developer's deal.
+The new park features a paved walkway with gardens, benches and cat statue and was designed by Claude Cormier.

+The site was once occupied by 19-21 Draper Street, Second Empire semi-detached units built in 1881 by Richard Humphries, demolished in 1941-42 before replaced by Farrell Plastics Limited factory (along with 17 Draper Street) in 1950 and vacant after fire in 1969.
+More recently it was fenced off with a plaque commemorating the history of Draper Street.